MicTheDev/danceup-backend/README.md

 **Error: "The caller does not have permission" (Extensions API)**
 - Ensure "Firebase Admin" role is granted (Step 4)

+**Error: "Permission 'iam.serviceAccounts.signBlob' denied"**
+- **This is the issue you're experiencing!** The Cloud Function runs with a different service account than the Firebase Admin SDK service account
+- **For 2nd Gen Cloud Functions**, the function uses the App Engine default service account: `<project-id>@appspot.gserviceaccount.com`
+- **You need to grant the "Service Account Token Creator" role to the App Engine default service account**, not just the Firebase Admin SDK service account
+- **Steps to fix:**
+  1. Go to [Google Cloud Console IAM](https://console.cloud.google.com/iam-admin/iam) for your project
+  2. Find the App Engine default service account: `<project-id>@appspot.gserviceaccount.com` (e.g., `dev-danceup@appspot.gserviceaccount.com`)
+  3. Click the **pencil icon (Edit)** next to it
+  4. Click **"ADD ANOTHER ROLE"**
+  5. Select **"Service Account Token Creator"** role
+  6. **Important**: In the "Grant access to" field, select the **same service account** (`<project-id>@appspot.gserviceaccount.com`) so it can sign blobs on itself
+  7. Click **"SAVE"**
+  8. Wait 1-2 minutes for permissions to propagate, then try again
+- **Alternative**: You can also grant the role to the Firebase Admin SDK service account, but the App Engine service account must have permission to act as it

 **Error: "credentials_json is empty"**
 - Verify GitHub secrets are set correctly (Step 2)